emayfield/AFD_Decision_Corpus/README.md

 * 1.0: https://drive.google.com/open?id=180rKdJeEOVTVanNwGd8dtbsdSg7zR536
     - This is the first full-fledged version of the corpus, used in our CSCW 2019 paper.
     - The github branch `cscw_checkpoint` contains a snapshot of code used for all CSCW 2019 results.
+    - The corpus has been moved into a single JSON file

 * 0.1: https://drive.google.com/open?id=137CQIvN4mRRnWlUNpHgfnVxyfeR2ZE5t
-    - This is the preliminary version of the corpus, used in our NAACL 2019 workshop paper
+    - This is the preliminary version of the corpus, used in our NAACL 2019 workshop paper.
+    - The corpus is divided into 20 files each containing a stratified subset of 5% of discussions, or approximately 20,000 discussions in each data file.
+Each can be trained completely independently.

 # Data Format

-The corpus is divided into 20 files each containing a stratified subset of 5% of discussions, or approximately 20,000 discussions in each data file.
 Each of these subsets contains a single large JSON object with four top-level child elements: `Discussions`, `Users`, `Outcomes`, and `Contributions`.
 Each of the four, in turn, contains thousands of child elements of its own.

 Each subchild of these four top-level categories represents a single entity in the corpus.
 Each entity has a unique nine-digit ID.
 The schema for each entity type is as follows: